 - Dark Souls Remastered

 When it comes to backward compatibility, the PS5 looks to be the early winner.
 Sony said it will support backward compatibility with PS4 games, as well as PlayStation VR titles.
 The system will also be compatible with the current PlayStation VR headset to play these games.
+A new version of the PlayStation VR headset is likely coming, as well, and could use finger-tracking controllers in place of PlayStation Move.

 The Nintendo Switch doesn’t support backward compatibility with any games you purchased for other Nintendo systems.
 As it doesn’t have the “Virtual Console” store like the Wii U, 3DS, and Wii, you cannot play those games on the Switch.
 As mentioned previously, you can find ports of certain older Nintendo games on the Switch, but they are typically priced quite highly.